 Graphite is the common constituent of all our brush grades.
 It is a crystalline compound of carbon layers.
 Each layer is composed of sheets of carbon atoms assembled in a hexagonal pattern (also called graphene layers).
 These layers can slide between each other conferring solid lubricant property to graphite.

-You can refer to our Carbon Brush Technical Guide which defines and explains the main constituents and their origin for each grade family.
+You can refer to our Carbon Brush Technical Guide which explains the origin of main constituents for each grade family.

 AGGLOMERATION OF CONSTITUENTS